kb8u/ZenPacks.Merit.AdvaFSP3000R7/README.rst

 be copied to $ZENHOME/Products/ZenHub/services/ from the to_install directory of this Zenpack.
 The modified version allows SNMP indexes to be at places other than the end of on OID.
 As the zenoss user, copy the file before restarting zenoss or the zenoss daemons.
+Also, the update_Adva_OPR_threshold command will not work unless a bug fix in RenderServer.py is installed in
+$ZENHOME/Products/ZenRRD

 This is a large zenpack due to the size of the Adva MIB files included.
 Installation from the Zenoss web interface may fail on especially slow systems